Spain struggles to pull together multibillion euro highway bail-out

 Traffic on the nine toll roads, most of which connect Madrid to outlying towns, has plunged during a recession.
 Many have free national roads running alongside them meaning even fewer cash-strapped Spaniards are prepared to pay.

-Previous plans had centred on the creation of a partly state-owned company to take on the debt as one long-term, low-interest loan, while builders took a hit estimated at 1.7 billion euros on their investments.
+Previous plans had centered on the creation of a partly state-owned company to take on the debt as one long-term, low-interest loan, while builders took a hit estimated at 1.7 billion euros on their investments.

 With 20 percent of the equity held by the builders and 80 percent held by the state, this structure could count as state aid though and be difficult to tally with European competition laws, said one source with knowledge of the matter.

 One model being considered now is a 100 percent state-owned company that would assume the debt and add it to the national debt, already expected to hit a record high of around 100 percent of economic output this year.

 Spain is desperate to keep its budget deficit, currently at around 65 billion euros, within strict Europe-imposed targets.

 BOOM AND BUST